amooma/www.amooma.de/_posts/2015-02-13-super-fast-homepage-blueprint.markdown

 Frugal companies might argue that a CDN is expensive.
 According to my experience this is not true (any more!).
 Big companies can save more by reducing their server farm and small companies don't even hit the 50 USD minimum to trigger the invoice by Fastly ([their pricelist](http://www.fastly.com/pricing/)).

+A nice side effect of using a CDN like Fastly: Your page is save from any sort of [Slashdot effect](http://en.wikipedia.org/wiki/Slashdot_effect).

 ## Images

 It should be obvious but you have no idea how often I consult new clients who don't optimize their images.
 Optimizing images is a craft of it's own and this is not the place to solve this problem.
 So my advice for optimizing images if you don't have time and knowledge to do it optimal in the first place: Go to [kraken.io](https://kraken.io/) and use their service.